civicsense2025/withme.travel/docs/DOCUMENTATION.md

 Ever felt like herding cats trying to plan a group trip?
 We get it.
 Emails get lost, opinions clash, and suddenly, planning feels like a chore.
 That's where `withme.travel` comes in!
 Think of us as that super-organized friend who _actually enjoys_ figuring out the details, so you and your crew can focus on the fun part – the adventure itself!

 Our mission is simple: **No-BS group trip planning.** We provide clear, easy-to-use tools to bring your group's travel dreams to life, without the usual headaches.
-Built with modern tech (Next.js, Supabase, Tailwind CSS), we're designed to be reliable, helpful, and maybe even a little fun to use.
+Built with modern tech (Next.js 15, React 18, Supabase, Tailwind CSS), we're designed to be reliable, helpful, and maybe even a little fun to use.

 ### II.
 How Your Group Adventure Unfolds